ArrowrIcon Home icon

 Chickens and rabbits for meat and eggs in WW2 back gardens

-However, everyone I have later spoken to who kept chickens and rabbits had a man at home at the time, either because he was too old to be in the forces or because he was in what was called a reserved occupation.
-I suppose there must have been some exceptions, with women keeping chickens and rabbits.
+Every one of the contributors and others I spoke to who kept chickens and rabbits had a man at home at the time, either because he was too old to be in the forces or because he was in what was called a reserved occupation.
+There must have been some women keeping chickens and rabbits.
+Certainly my mother never, my father being away in the forces.

 Feed for the chickens